Mosteller

 TBW-based heparin dosing may cause overdose.
 Most guidelines recommend IBW or Adjusted Body Weight.

-This calculator estimates body surface area and BSA-indexed CPB flow targets for perfusion planning.
+This calculator estimates body surface area and BSA-indexed CPB flow references for perfusion planning.
+Formula details and evidence notes are summarized in the extended section below.

 Additional interpretation for BSA formula behavior, CPB flow indexing context, and obesity-specific considerations.